Mohamedfathi3060/study-buddy-chatbot-boilerplate/README.md

 - Send the user's message in the request body
 - Handle the response and display it in the chat interface

+### 3. Customize the UI (Optional)

+Feel free to make the chat interface look as pretty as you want!
+You can:
+- Customize colors, fonts, and styling
+- Add animations or transitions
+- Improve the layout and user experience
+- Add new features like message timestamps, user avatars, or emoji support
+- Experiment with Material-UI components or add your own custom styles

+Remember, while making it look good is fun, the main focus of this project is learning Git and GitHub workflows.

 ## Git and GitHub Workflow

 This project emphasizes proper Git and GitHub practices.
 Follow these steps: